 Cabernet and one or two years old for the Corvina.
 After

-assembly waits a few months before bottling. — a year ago
+assembly waits a few months before bottling. — 4 years ago